StephenDoyle10/lyrics/README.md

 However, for security reasons, it is bad practice to store the actual password in the database.
 Rather, the password should be hashed before it is sent to the database. bcrypt is a popular package to help with this.
 We installed bcrypt and used it in the resolver function to hash the password, and it is a hashed version of the password that is sent to the MongoDB collection.

-On the UI side we created a register form in which users can input a username and password (a 'confirm password' input is also included, so that user dosn't make a mistake with the password).
+On the UI side we created a register form on the homepage in which users can input a username and password (a 'confirm password' input is also included, so that user dosn't make a mistake with the password).

+So with these additions, the user can register an account, although the functionality of the site remains the same, whether the user has an account or not.
+The next step would be to make the site read-only for people who are just visiting who do not have an account, while people who have logged in can create posts, and edit and delete them.

 Branch 3: